snap-one/docs-driverworks-proxyprotocol/source/includes/91_security_partition_commands/_4-EXECUTEEMERGENCY.md

-## EXECUTE_EMERGENCY
+## EXECUTE\_EMERGENCY

-Command from the UI to the Proxy and then forwarded on to the Protocol.
-Has no Return values.
 Requests the partition to execute an emergency event of the type specified by the EmergencyType parameter.
 Valid values are: Fire, Medical, Police, and Panic.

 | Parameter | Description |